Providing Excellent Service

 Providing educational foundation for construction inspectors

-We concluded the Construction Inspector Training program, as program graduates transitioned to become construction inspectors, playing a critical role in ensuring the longevity and safety of our wastewater infrastructure.
-Participants undergo rigorous training that begins with site visits in their first year, followed by a second year serving as associate construction inspector.
+Graduates of the Met Council's Construction Inspector Training Program have transitioned to construction inspector roles, playing a critical role in ensuring the longevity and safety of our wastewater infrastructure.
+During the program, participants undergo rigorous training that begins with site visits in their first year, followed by a second year serving as associate construction inspectors.
 Their education continues with certifications in construction site management from the American Public Works Association, along with additional internal courses and certifications from North Hennepin Community College and the University of Minnesota.
-The Met Council’s commitment to training and development ensures that we have the necessary resources to keep our wastewater system safe and efficient and build strong relationships with our community.
+The Met Council’s commitment to training and development ensures that we have the necessary resources to keep our wastewater system safe and efficient while building strong relationships with our community.

 Providing leadership opportunities